mariel-rs/mariel-rs.github.io/content/blogs/12092022_javamooc_i.md

 These parts have the usual introductory material when learning a programming language - variables, data types, conditionals and loops.
-The exercise list was quite long but I understand why the course organizers decided to do that, this course does not assume the student has prior programming experience.
+The exercise list was quite long, but I understand why the course organizers decided to do that.
+This course does not assume the student has prior programming experience.

 I found useful the "Recurring problems and patterns" section as it offered clear